mmguinness/CV/README.md

 Full-stack software developer and recent graduate of [Makers Academy](https://makers.tech/about-us/) coding bootcamp.
 After spending ten years working in the construction industry, I have embarked on a new path to develop my coding skills and build something completely different.

-The expertise I developed as an architect that bring to my new role include creativity, problem solving, systems thinking, and experience bringing complex projects from beginning to end.
+The expertise I developed as an architect that bring to my new role include creativity, problem solving, teamwork, collaboration, strong visual communication and experience bringing complex projects from beginning to end.

 I'm looking for a junior software development role in an agile team where I can further develop my skill set and build simple, clean code with a company who are passionate about what they do.